 Mi è piaciuto cucinare la lasagna (I liked to cook lasagna)

 The auxiliary and past participles always coincide with the gender and number of the pleasant object.
-So, if you are liking a feminine noun, make sure the participle agrees with the subject.
+So, if you like a feminine noun, ensure the participle agrees with the subject.

 Mi è piaciuta la pasta → I liked the pasta